Smoke vs Sanity Testing: Key Differences for QA

 What to Automate:

-• Focus on critical user paths (e.g., login, checkout)
+• Cover critical user journeys (e.g., login, checkout, dashboard load).

 • Maintain a centralized test suite repository